When it comes to now not judging others, we moderns are superior to our forebears. Umm. not pretty.

 - Nokia 3310 Is Back, And The Internet Can not Handle It

 Said differently, what we consume has become a sign of our virtue.
-It’s not an excessive exaggeration to say that consuming natural is a new justice, and ingesting locally sourced is the brand new temperance, at the least in a few special zip codes.
+It’s not an excessive exaggeration to say that consuming natural is a new justice, and ingesting locally sourced is the brand new temperance, at least in a few special zip codes.

 Christianity in Literary Fiction?